 There are two main ways to get a Resident visa:

 If you’re a “skilled migrant” it means you’ve got skills or qualifications that are officially recognised as being in short supply by the New Zealand Government.
-They keep a list of such skills, here (PDF) and a more interactive one here.
+They keep an interactive list here.
 It helps enormously if you’ve got a job offer that uses those skills.

 If you think this is for you, you first need to submit an Expression of Interest to New Zealand Immigration.
 This requires you to profile yourself in terms of skills, family, health and character and so on.
 You can start and complete the Expression of Interest without all the supporting documentation.